-If you move to Finland, you need to notify your move to a number of authorities.
-Also, moving to Finland may affect social security benefits, healthcare and taxation.
+If you move to Finland, you need to notify your move to various authorities.
+Moving to Finland may also affect social security benefits, healthcare and taxation.

 This checklist summarises the points you should bear in mind if you are planning to move to Finland.
 There is also information on the right of residence and the right to work, housing, language courses and bringing removal goods, a car and pets to Finland.

 Right of residence and right to work in Finland

 Nordic citizens do not need a residence or employment permit in another Nordic country.
 There are certain conditions, however, for citizens of non-Nordic EU and EEA countries and other countries.
-Find out more about this in the section Right of residence and right to work in Finland.
+Read more on the page Right of residence and right to work in Finland.

 Notifying a move and population registration in Finland

-Find out more on the page Notifying a move and population registration in Finland.
+Read more about notifying a move on the page Notifying a move and population registration in Finland.

 If you move to Finland permanently, go to the Local Register Office in person after you move and register with the Finnish Population Information System to get a Finnish personal identity code.
 In some cases you can also get a Finnish personal identity code if you move to Finland temporarily.